A Guide to NCAA Rules

 Florida Southern College needs your support in maintaining the integrity of the College while promoting the welfare of the student-athletes.
 As an active member of the NCAA and Sunshine State Conference, the college is accountable (responsible) for insuring that you comply with all governing regulations.

 Florida Southern College has the ultimate responsibility for the conduct of its athletic program.
 Compliance with NCAA rules, therefore, is of the highest priority for our Athletics Department.
 Under NCAA By-laws, "institutional control" includes responsibility for the activities of all individuals and organizations that promote our athletic interests.
 In order to maintain our excellence both on and off the playing fields, therefore, continuous diligence to the rules is required by all our appropriate individuals and groups, to include coaches, student-athletes, support staff, faculty, the general student population, alumni, boosters, friends and fans.

 We have developed and distributed this brochure as a quick reference guide to provide a basic understanding of the complex NCAA rules in which you could become involved.
 As you can appreciate, violation of these rules, regardless of intentions, could jeopardize the eligibility of a prospective student-athlete, or an enrolled student-athlete, and could result in other sanctions to our athletics program.
 We are grateful for your interest and support, but we urge you in your enthusiasm to be constantly mindful of and be in strict compliance with the NCAA regulations summarized in this publication.

-Pete Meyer, Director of Athletics
+Drew Howard, Director of Athletics